Kewaunee Power Station: History

 The SAFSTOR (SAFe STORage) nuclear decommissioning option was selected.
 During SAFSTOR, the de-fuelled plant is monitored for up to sixty years before complete decontamination and dismantling of the site, to a condition where nuclear licensing is no longer required.
 During the storage interval, some of the radioactive contaminants of the reactor and power plant will decay, which will reduce the quantity of radioactive material to be removed during the final decontamination phase.
 A reduced workforce will move fuel assemblies from the reactor into the spent fuel pool.

 On July 15, 2017, as part of decommissioning effort, the remaining fuel assemblies were successfully transferred to 24 Magnastor casks.
 Pool-to-pad work was completed in 23 weeks.
 The entire used fuel inventory from nearly four decades of electricity generation at Kewaunee is represented by the 24 Magnastor systems and 14 legacy Nuhoms systems.

+An agreement to acquire the site and complete the decommissioning activities was reached between Dominion and EnergySolutions of Salt Lake City, UT in May 2021.
+EnergySolutions had previously completed the decommissioning of the La Crosse Boiling Water Reactor, Wisconsin's first commercial nuclear facility.
+The sale of the plant was approved by the federal government in March 2022 as well as by the Public Service Commission of Wisconsin (PSC) in June 2022.
+Prior plant owners WPSC and WP&L were given right of first refusal (ROFR) to repurchase the non-operational site, but both utilities waived this right during the PSC proceedings.

-As of December 2011, the Kewaunee decommissioning trust had approximately $517M in funds.
+As of December 31, 2024, the Kewaunee Decommissioning Trust Fund (DTF) balance was $752.4M and the remaining decommissioning work was estimated at $712.8M.